arvestad/jprime/README.txt

 groups at Science for Life Laboratory Stockholm (http://www.scilifelab.se/).
 It has its roots in a C++ library named PrIME, primarily developed by PIs Jens Lagergren, Lars Arvestad, and Bengt Sennblad.
-Frequent contributors to JPrIME includes Joel Sjöstrand, Raja Hashim Ali, Ikram Ullah, Owais Mahmudhi, and Auwn Muhammed.
+Frequent contributors to JPrIME includes Joel Sjöstrand, Mehmood Alam Khan, Raja Hashim Ali, Ikram Ullah, Owais Mahmudhi, and Auwn Muhammed.